|

 and edited LabAnalyst X files: the older

 Binary-Coded Decimal (BCD) and Floating-Point (FP).
-Both versions
+LabAnalyst

 are read directly from disk into memory).

-If you click the 'Open'
+If you click the toolbar 'Open' or 'Append'

-button on the toolbar, you will get this window if you've not specified
+buttons, you will get this window if you've not specified

 in the 'Preferences' window that